***Please note, as of 2022, this website is no longer online***

-The latest instalment of The white feather diaries, an online project of British Quakers, goes live today.
-Updated daily on @wfdiaries, they tell of the challenges faced by five people who followed their consciences as the horror of World War I enveloped their lives.
+The latest instalment of The White Feather Diaries, an online project of British Quakers, goes live today.
+The diaries tell of the challenges faced by five people who followed their consciences as the horror of World War I enveloped their lives.
 All of them were, or became, Quakers – Bert Brocklesby, John Hoare, Hilda Clark, Howard Marten and Laurence Cadbury.

 The date is late 1915: the threat of conscription is imminent and opposition to war is censored.
 Meanwhile, behind the scenes, Quakers work for individual conscientious objection to be recognised by the state.